Meet the Team

 She lives in Owls Head with her husband Craig, one rescue dog and one Llewellyn Setter.
 They have two grown sons and two incredible daughters in-law all pursuing professional careers in NYC.

-Gallery Administrtaor:
+Gallery Administrator: